-Hitotsubashi ICS isn’t afraid to do things slightly differently, offering unusual courses such as Urban Resilience and Creating Knowledge For The Future, while one course on the culture of Japan — studying its history going back a thousand years and taking in samurai principles and tea ceremonies — is a core subject.
+Hitotsubashi ICS isn’t afraid to do things slightly differently, offering unusual courses such as Creating Knowledge For The Future, and one course on the culture of Japan — studying its history going back a thousand years and taking in samurai principles and tea ceremonies — is a core subject.
 Design thinking also is part of the core, and the first year ends with a Wise Leadership capstone project.

 The school’s deep connection to Japanese business means that it has strong links with most of the major corporations, including the likes of Uniqlo, Sony, Rakuten, and cutting-edge international ones such as Tesla.

 Our full-time MBA is premium, bespoke, and boutique: premium, because it is world-class; bespoke because it is highly customizable to each student; and boutique because the small staff-to-student ratio means we can focus on the student’s learning experience.

 Because we are heavily subsidized, we don’t need to grow class sizes, and we can focus on quality.
 Each student is assigned to an academic who develops a close relationship with them that goes beyond academics and involves getting to know each others’ families.
 We manage the school like a big extended family.
 Because of this, we forge strong relationships that continue well after the program has finished.

 Matthias Mühlbauer, MBA 2019

 I was working at PWC when I got a three-month secondment to Tokyo, and I loved the city.
 I decided to do my MBA here because I wanted to expand my horizons and understand the Asian way of doing business.